tyrailleverett/expressjs/README.md

-# Base NodeJS Template
+# Base ExpressJS Template

-A NodeJS template built with Typescript, Eslint, Prettier, Vitest, and Husky.
+A ExpressJS template built with Prisma, Typescript, Eslint, Prettier, Vitest, and Husky.